cran-task-views/ReproducibleResearch/ReproducibleResearch.md

 - `r pkg("flowr")`: This framework allows you to design and implement complex pipelines, and deploy them on your institution's computing cluster.
+- `r pkg("makeit")`: Run R scripts if needed, based on last modified time.
+Implemented in base R with no additional software requirements, organizational overhead, or structural requirements.
 - `r pkg("makepipe")`: A suite of tools for transforming an existing workflow into a self-documenting pipeline with very minimal upfront costs.